Killing a Vortex: Introduction

 \begin{theorem} Let $\mathcal{F}$ be some finite set of graphs.
-Then $\mbox{\textsc{\#\emph{Perfect Matching}}}(\mathcal{F})$ can be solved in polynomial time if $\mathcal{F}\cap {\mathcal{H}}\neq\emptyset$; otherwise it is $\#\mathsf{ P}$-complete. \end{theorem}
+Then $\mbox{\textsc{\#\emph{Perfect Matching}}}(\mathcal{F})$ can be solved in polynomial time if $\mathcal{F}\cap {\mathcal{S}}\neq\emptyset$; otherwise it is $\#\mathsf{ P}$-complete. \end{theorem}

-As an example of an application of \autoref{@wittgenstein}, $K_{7}$ is a minor of $H_{18}$ (see~\autoref{sec_shallosfwvortexminors}), therefore $K_{7}\in \mathcal{H}.$ This implies that $\mbox{\textsc{\#Perfect Matching}}(\{K_{r}\})$ is polynomially solvable for $r\leq 7$ (which already answers the open question in~\cite{CurticapeanX21param}) and, as proved in~\cite{CurticapeanX21param}, is $\#P$-complete for $r\geq 8.$ For the general minor-exclusion of a finite set $\mathcal{F},$ containing graphs of size at most $h,$ one needs to check whether some graph in $\mathcal{F}$ is one of the graphs in $\mathcal{H}$ with at most $h$ vertices.
+As an example of an application of \autoref{@controllers}, $K_{7}$ is a minor of $\mathscr{S}_{18}$ (see~\autoref{@inevitably}), therefore $K_{7}\in \mathcal{S}.$ This implies that $\mbox{\textsc{\#Perfect Matching}}(\{K_{r}\})$ is polynomially solvable for $r\leq 7$ (which already answers the open question in~\cite{CurticapeanX21param}) and, as proved in~\cite{CurticapeanX21param}, is $\#P$-complete for $r\geq 8.$ For the general minor-exclusion of a finite set $\mathcal{F},$ containing graphs of size at most $h,$ one needs to check whether some graph in $\mathcal{F}$ is one of the graphs in $\mathcal{S}$ with at most $h$ vertices.

-In order to give some intuition why the minors of graphs as the one in \autoref{fig_shallodwvortexgrid} provide the correct dichotomy criterion, we need a brief introduction to the Graph Minors Structure Theorem, proven by Robertson and Seymour in~\cite{RobertsonS03a} (in this paper we use the notation used in the simpler proof of this theorem that appeared recently in~\cite{kawarabayashiTW21quickly} – see also \cite{KawarabayashiTW18anew}).
+In order to give some intuition why the minors of graphs as the one in \autoref{@industrial} provide the correct dichotomy criterion, we need a brief introduction to the Graph Minors Structure Theorem, proven by Robertson and Seymour in~\cite{RobertsonS03a} (in this paper we use the notation used in the simpler proof of this theorem that was proposed recently by Kawarabayashi, Thomas, and Wollan in~\cite{kawarabayashiTW21quickly} – see also \cite{KawarabayashiTW18anew}).